- Further Education

 You do not need to try to answer your research question, just provide an outline of why you want this place, and what qualifications, skills and work experience make you so well suited to it.

-The requirements for personal statement are similar, but vary slightly in that it is more 'personal'.
+The requirements for a personal statement are similar, but vary slightly in that it is more 'personal'.

 How to write your PhD Personal Statement